Learn all about global remittance business Mukuru.

-Mukuru is formed from a joint venture with Inter-Africa, a Bureau de Change, and establishes its headquarters in South Africa.
+The Mukuru business in South Africa is formed from a joint venture with Inter-Africa, a Bureau de Change.
 Most migrant workers are sending home remittances by informal means; this is expensive, unreliable and dangerous even.
 Mukuru grows its technology to enable safer, more reliable electronic remittances and expands its contact centre to communicate with customers in their own languages.

 Mukuru creates a free customer USSD platform and again innovates by splitting a transaction into its various parts.
 Customers can now create an order, a reference number is texted to them, which they present at a retail partner and pay for their order in cash.
-PEP becomes Mukuru’s first retail partner.
+PEP becomes Mukuru’s first retail partner in South Africa.